Open all

 Co-curricular

-There’s no traditional playbook for sport here, with pupils offered a choice of what they do right from Year 9 – ‘No one is going to be forced to do netball or rugby if they really don’t want to,’ the school tells us.
+Consequently, when it comes to sport, there’s no traditional playbook, with pupils offered a choice of what they do right from Year 9 – ‘No one is going to be forced to do netball or rugby if they really don’t want to,’ the school tells us.
 As children move up the school, the choices expand with Year 11s onwards being offered everything from basketball and clay-pigeon shooting to Zumba and bouldering.
 Everyone joins in, including staff, some of whom run the individual sports options.
 Rowing is the school’s hottest sport: it’s a quick five-minute walk to the boathouse and King’s Ely excels on the river, consistently bringing home most of the silverware.
-The school also offers masterclasses in various other sports for those pupils who want to develop their skills.
+The school also offers masterclasses in various other sports for those pupils who want to develop their skills – the aim is for everyone to find their niche and represent the school.

 King’s Ely is also renowned for its excellence in music.
 The arts quad where the Gibson Music School is situated has a laid-back, bohemian feel and here you’ll find the sixth-form music scholars pursuing their passion.
 Like sport though, music is as inclusive as possible with the house song competition as celebrated as the invitation-only barbershop quartet the King’s Barbers – who happen to also do a sideline at weddings.